Offshore Talk

 Reliability: Keeping Tracking Online 24/7

-Redundancy & Failover
+Redundancy and Failover

-Health Checks & Monitoring
+Health Checks and Monitoring

 Disaster Recovery